ARab-R/Community/README.md

 - Keybase to store all credentials
 - Tinyletter for our newsletter
 - GitHub for all source codes.
 Everything is open-source.
+- [Zenodo Community](https://zenodo.org/communities/arabr/?page=1&size=20) to create a DOI for all talks and contributions